-- Left-click on “Properties“.
-(Screen will display basic information about your computer.)
+- Left-click on Properties.
+The screen will display basic information about your computer.

 Step 2: Note Your Computer Name

-After completing the above steps, you will be returned to the “Properties” window.
-(Screen will display basic information about your computer.)
+After completing the above steps, you will be returned to the Properties (basic information about your computer) window.

 Step 3: Connect Remotely

-- Click on the “Start” button & open the Remote Desktop Connection software by typing “remote desktop connection” into the search bar, and then selecting it.
+- Click on the Start button and open the Remote Desktop Connection software by typing “remote desktop connection” into the search bar, and then selecting it.

-- Enter into the “Computer” text box the full name of the computer that you noted in “Step 2: Note Your Computer Name“.
-(See screen capture to the right for an example.)
+- Enter into the Computer text box the full name of the computer that you noted in “Step 2: Note Your Computer Name.“

 - You will be asked in install a certificate.
-Click “Yes“.
-(An example is shown in the first image to the right.)
+Click Yes.

-- In the “RD Gateway Server Credentials” window, enter your user name in the format “domain name” first, back slash ( ), followed by your “user name”.
-NetID accounts would enter the domain: grove.ad.uconn.edu.
-(An example is shown in the second image to the right.)
+- In the “RD Gateway Server Credentials” window, enter your user name in the format “domain name\NetID“.

 - In the “Password” field enter your NetID password.